slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On media

 > *"The goal of media is to make every problem, your problem."
+"Journalists aren't neutral, they're the cavalry of culture wars."
 -- Naval Ravikant*

+> *"Journalism is printing what someone else doesn't want printed.
+Everything else is public relations."
+-- George Orwell*

 News are the first draft of History but he human brain was not designed to process all of the world's emergencies in realtime.
 Journalism is now activism.
 It's the only way to get eyeballs.
 Media companies harvest your attention and transform it into revenue.

-> *"Journalists aren't neutral, they're the cavalry of culture wars."
--- Naval Ravikant*
+> *"If you're writing for your followers, your followers are worthless."

-> *"The more people in the conversation the harder it becomes to speak the unconfortable truth.
+"The more people in the conversation the harder it becomes to speak the unconfortable truth.
 Social media puts everybody in the same conversation."
--- Naval Ravikant*

-> *"If you're writing for your followers, your followers are worthless."
 -- Naval Ravikant*